From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: LLM-assisted In-Context Learning

+The likelihood of each candidate answer is determined using a scoring function, which evaluates how well the candidate aligns with the input query and the context provided by the task instruction and demonstration examples.
+Based on these scores, the model selects the candidate answer with the highest likelihood as its final prediction.
+In other words, the model compares all possible outputs in light of the context and chooses the one that best fits the pattern established by the examples and instructions, enabling accurate task completion without updating model parameters.

 Min et al.\cite{min2022rethinking} reveal that the effectiveness of ICL relies more on the structural presentation of input and label spaces than on the correctness of individual demonstration labels.
 Surprisingly, replacing ground truth labels with random ones in demonstrations has only a marginal effect on performance.
 Moreover, models can retain up to 95\% of performance gains using either inputs or label sets alone—provided the formatting is appropriate.
 These insights suggest that formatting and representational cues play a more critical role than previously assumed, with implications for both model design and future research in prompt engineering and meta-training for ICL.
-Table \ref{tab:in_context_learning} provides an overview of LLM-enabled ICL for public safety UAV.
-The key point is that the way demonstrations are designed, such as the choice of examples, their formatting, and sequence, has a significant impact on performance and must be meticulously crafted.